harsha123e/resume-prioritizer/README.md

 The below code will help you run the code in your local computer.

-Create a folder and run the following commands in CMD/terminal to run the project locally.
+Create a folder and run the following commands in CMD/terminal to download and run the project locally.

 ```
 git clone https://github.com/harsha123e/resume-prioritizer.git